 Now, dead arm mostly happens due to repeated stress and overuse of the shoulder.
 One thing worth pointing out is that this is most likely going to happen during the training session.
 Here, there’s no maximum limit for the number of pitches throughout the day and there’s usually no one to count your pitches and warn you to take it easy.

 One of the most common baseball injuries of the elbow is the so-called pitcher’s elbow.
-Now, while this injury, a fatigued ulnar collateral ligament, is often caused by overuse or repetitive motion the problem lies in the fact that it doesn’t take years of cumulative damage for the injury to occur.
-For this reason, a pitcher’s elbow is a common injury amongst young baseball players.
+While tennis elbow pain affects mostly the outside of the elbow, the pitcher's elbow is defined as a fatigued ulnar collateral ligament and is often caused by overuse or repetitive motion.
+The problem is, it doesn’t take years of cumulative damage for the injury to occur.
+For this reason, a pitcher’s elbow is a common injury among young baseball players.

-According to a specialist elbow doctor, another reason why kids between 9 and 14 are especially susceptible to this is the fact that their elbow joints are still not fully developed.
+As an experienced elbow doctor would tell you, another reason why kids between 9 and 14 are especially susceptible to this is the fact that their elbow joints are still not fully developed.
 Their bones are not as mature, their ligaments are looser, they have open growth plates, and their musculature is still not fully developed.

 One more risk factor is the lack of proper mechanics (technique).
 It takes years to master a perfect pitch and failure to do so may put extra force on the elbow joint.
 This is what makes these common baseball injuries even more likely in teenagers.

 Due to the increased use, your ligaments and tendons in the wrist can become swollen, torn, ruptured, or even just tender.
 As a result, you will suffer from pain, inflammation, and even weakness in these areas.